NBISweden/workshop-genome_assembly/exercises/exercise_6.md

 igv.sh
 {% endhighlight %}

+In order for IGV to load the BAM file, you need to make also download the index for it as well.

 ### Task 5.

 KAT is useful tool for high accuracy sequence data.
 The spectra-cn (copy number spectra) graph shows a